CZboop/Cornflower-Blue/README.md

-# NextJS-Colour-Game
+# NextJS Colour Game 🎨

-Game where you guess colours based on their name
+Game where you guess colours based on their name, made using Next JS